ReaLM: Residual Quantization Bridging Knowledge Graph Embeddings and Large Language Models: Experiments

 \section{Experiments}

 In this section, we conduct a comprehensive empirical study to evaluate the proposed model ReaLM.
-The design of our experiments is guided by four central research questions: \textbf{RQ1:} How well does the ReaLM model perform on the standard link prediction task? \textbf{RQ2:} Can the ReaLM model be effectively extended to additional tasks such as triple classification? \textbf{RQ3:} How well does the residual vector quantization preserve semantics in the learned representations? \textbf{RQ4:} Can the quantized codes, when integrated as token embeddings, be seamlessly aligned with the generative capacity of LLMs?
+The design of our experiments is guided by four central research questions: \textbf{RQ1:} How well does the ReaLM model perform on the standard link prediction task? \textbf{RQ2:} Can the ReaLM model be effectively extended to additional tasks such as triple classification? \textbf{RQ3:} How well does the residual vector quantization preserve semantics in the learned representations?